Error-331/code_tests/docs/bible/links.md

 Spirit of God, enlighten the eyes of my heart and reveal deeper meaning through the reading of your Word today.
 I want to know you more.

 Spirit, lead me.
 Set me free from cycles of fear, shame, and striving.
 I want to rest in the peace of your presence knowing your life in mine is worth more than anything I could find on earth.
 I am yours.

+Truth spoken harshly cannot be denied, but it also may not win over those who heart it.